Repoformer: Selective Retrieval for Repository-Level Code Completion: Experimental Setup

 \subsection{Evaluation Setup}

 \paragraph{Evaluation Datasets} We evaluate on RepoEval \citep{zhang2023repocoder}, which consists of line, API, and function completion tasks created from 32 Python repositories.
-To improve repository coverage, we additionally leverage 1500 raw Python repositories from CrossCodeEval \citep{ding2023crosscodeeval} to create a new chunk and function completion benchmark, which we call CCEval (details in \cref{appendix-cceval-creation}).
-To investigate the generalization to other languages, we also evaluated the original CrossCodeEval, which covers four languages: Python, Java, C\#, and TypeScript (\cref{appendux-crosscodeeval-results}).
+To investigate the generalization to other languages, we also evaluated the original CrossCodeEval \citep{ding2023crosscodeeval}, which features line completion instances covering four languages: Python, Java, C\#, and TypeScript (\cref{appendux-crosscodeeval-results}).
+Observing that RepoEval has a limited repositrory coverage and that CrossCodeEval has a limited task coverage, we additionally leverage 1500 raw Python repositories from CrossCodeEval to create a new chunk and function completion benchmark, which we call CrossCodeLongEval.
+We detail the dataset creation process and basic statistics in \cref{appendix-cceval-creation}.
+For the rest of this paper, we will use CCEval to refer to both CrossCodeEval and CrossCodeLongEval interchangeably, and use the specific language and task (line, chunk, or function completion) to differentiate them.

-\paragraph{Evaluation Metrics} We evaluate $\hat{Y}$ with both reference-based and execution-based evaluation.
+\paragraph{Evaluation Metrics} We evaluate $\hat{Y}$ with both \textit{reference-based} and \textit{execution-based} evaluation.
 For reference-based evaluation, exact match (EM) and edit similarity (ES) are reported.
 Following \citet{zhang2023repocoder}, ES is defined as

 where $Lev$ is the Levenshtein distance \citep{levenshtein1966binary}.
 We report $ES\times100$ in all the tables following \citet{zhang2023repocoder} for better readability.
 For execution-based evaluation, we report the unit test pass rate (UT). $\hat{Y}$ is said to pass the unit tests if replacing $Y$ with $\hat{Y}$ does not cause any unit test to fail.
+We implement simple post-processing procedures to handle common cases such as excessive lines in model's outputs, which are documented in \cref{detailed-rag-setup}.

 \paragraph{Models} We experiment on two families of strong code LMs. \textbf{CodeGen-Mono} \citep{Nijkamp2022CodeGenAO} is pretrained sequentially in natural language, multilingual code, and a Python corpus. \textbf{StarCoder} and \textbf{StarCoderBase} \citep{li2023starcoder} are trained with fill-in-the-middle ability on a large corpus of multilingual code, GitHub issues, Git commits, and Jupyter notebooks.
 StarCoder is obtained by training StarCoderBase on an additional Python corpus.